mondoohq/cnquery/docs/development.md

 - Install go
 - Install delve
-- Locally change the config to include the provider you want to debug as builtin as describe above.
+- Locally change the config to include the provider you want to debug as builtin as described above.
 - Copy the source to the remote VM (`rsync` makes multiple debug session easier)
 - Allow ingress traffic to the debugger in the firewall.
 - Run the debugger on the remove VM: